Creating and Running a Slim Project in ServBay

 https://servbay-slim-test.local/pgsql-add-user

-to add a new user to the PostgreSQLusers
+to add a user to PostgreSQL'susers

 table. - Visit